 The board of directors established by a limited liability company must have at least three (and a maximum of thirteen) members.
-For a limited liability company with a relatively small number of shareholders, it can have an executive director The board of directors established by a limited liability company must have at least three (and a maximum of thirteen) members.
-For a limited liability company with a relatively small number of shareholders, it can have an executive director.
+For a limited liability company with a relatively small number of shareholders, it can have an executive director instead of a board of directors.
+A joint stock limited company must set up a board of directors with at least five (and a maximum of nineteen) members.